 Nudity as our natural state.
 After all, we come into this world naked so it’s our default state.
 Clothing is something we add to the default so it’s an aberration.
 All clothing is manufacture, it’s not natural.
 Therefore, wearing clothing is not natural, though we’ve been been conditioned to believe that it is.
 Wearing clothes may have become normal but that doesn’t make it natural.

 Man’s war against himself.
 Actually, this idea germinated with the previous concept.
 If nudity is our natural state then it seems reasonable to assume that being nude is, at some level, a primal part of our nature that has been culturally suppressed over many millenia.
 When we look at the history of the world, we see that civilization has generally been a conflict with Nature.
-As civilization has advanced, we’ve escalated the war on Nature and separated ourselves more from it.
+As civilization and technology advanced, we escalated the war on Nature and separated ourselves more from it.
 But we are a part of nature so the more we try to separate ourselves from it, the more we separate ourselves from our own nature and our humanity.
-At some point the war against Nature escalated to include humanity and ourselves among the enemy, making us the enemy we seek to destroy.
+At some point our war against Nature escalated to include humanity and ourselves among the enemy, making us the enemy we seek to destroy.
 Ultimately, we are the war’s casualties.
-I’m certain the mankind will fight the war until we bring about our own extinction and Nature will prevail as it always does.
+I’m certain the mankind will fight the war until we bring about our own extinction and Nature prevails as it always does.

 Parties I’ve attended